What do the Pyramids, the Great Wall of China and the Taj Mahal have in common?

 Breaking out of the traditional bid process was an eye-opening experience for Indiana University architect Robert Meadows, and one he’d liked to duplicate elsewhere on campus.

 “When the architect and builder are able to work together, it allows the process to work very well,” he said.

-Officials estimate they saved several months by using the design-build method on the IU Service Building and shaved about 3.5 percent off the cost of building it the traditional way.
+Officials estimate they saved several months by using the design-build method on the IU Service Building and shaved about 3.5 percent off the cost of building it

 Plans are under way for two more design-build projects on the Bloomington campus.
 Indianapolis-based Shiel Sexton Co.
 Inc. has already been selected for a 28,000-square-foot office and classroom building, and the university is preparing to review proposals for a $3 million optometry clinic, Meadows said.